Founder & Co-Director of the USask PAWSitive Connections Lab | CLICK HERE to learn

 Video Summary of findings of USask study with Therapy Dogs in the ED!

-Do Dogs Help Hospital Patients?
+A BIT OF HISTORY Dr. Dell's Founding Research Question: Do Dogs Help Hospital Patients?

-Do Dogs Help Hospital Patients?
+A BIT OF HISTORY Dr. Dell's Founding Research Question: Do Dogs Help Hospital Patients?

-Do Dogs Help Hospital Patients?
+A BIT OF HISTORY Dr. Dell's Founding Research Question: Do Dogs Help Hospital Patients?

 • Since 2017 Dr. Dell has been working with the St. John Ambulance Therapy dog program (handler Jane Smith and Therapy Dog Murphy) and Dr. James Stempien of the Royal University Hospital in Saskatoon, SK to evaluate the first therapy dog program in an Emergency Department in Canada.

-• Since this initial study Dr. Dell has worked alongside Dr. Stempien, Jane Smith, Therapy Dog Murphy and a large team to examine patient perceptions of therapy dogs in the Emergency Department.
+• Since this initial study Dr. Dell has worked alongside Dr. Stempien, Jane Smith, Therapy Dog Murphy and a large team to examine patient perceptions of therapy dogs in the hospital Emergency Department.

 • Dr. Dell and her team undertook a clinical control trial of adult patients' experiences of pain with and without a therapy dog visit in the Emergency Department.